MokobiaJoan/HomeAssignments/Assignment.4/README.md

 st135508@student.spbu.ru

 There exsist three classes(autobot,dinobot,predacon) These classes are inherited from the 4th class(Transformers class).
-Making it a total of four classes.

 Build: Use `make test` Command

 Launch: run `./test-mytransformers ` executable

-This file contains my name, group,and email.

-please check other commits to understand the content of this project.